 More advanced monitoring solutions allow detailed views into the operational status of those devices, i.e.

 “I know that my server is up and running, I also want to make sure that the hard drive doesn’t run out of space”.
-This is called a service check; checking that hard drive is working, that the CPU isn’t 100% busy, etc. This leads us onto the hierarchical approach to monitoring.
+This is called a service check; checking that the hard drive is working, that the CPU isn’t 100% busy, etc. This leads us onto the hierarchical approach to monitoring.